fpdevil/rise_of_machines/LogisticRegression.md

 ![e5]

-### A useful property of the derivative of Sigmoid function.
+### A useful property of the derivative of the Sigmoid function.

 Differentiating the `hypothesis` and the `sigmoid`, we can observe the below and arrive at a very useful property